Local Plan Review

 How can I get involved?

 We will involve residents and other stakeholders every step of the way throughout the whole process.
+To date we have undertaken several non-statutory consultations and 2 statutory consultations:

 What is the timetable?